jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## The Grand Mission of Techvolution

-Writer David Mamet once said not trying to please a group of people, means empowerig yourself to better see Nature.
+Writer David Mamet once said not trying to please a group of people, means empowering yourself to better see Nature.
 So, I embraced that idea when writing this book.
 Meaning, I didn't try to please any pundit, reporter, or professor.
-I'm a regular guy who wrote this for myself and my fellow people on Main Street to we can win the game together.
+I'm a regular guy who wrote this for myself and my fellow people on Main Street so we can win the game together.

 Saying that Techvolution has several parts:

 **I. A New Philosophy**: This part shows how to upgrade our philosophy to the Internet Age.
 Its purpose is to empower Main Street to see the big picture.
-That we're all player gods who must use apps, electronics, and the internet to solve our problems now.
+That we're all player gods who must fund, design, make, and use apps, electronics, and the internet to solve our problems now.
 Fittingly, the best indicator of our progress is how happy we are with our lives.

 **II.
 Building the Life Star**: This section explains the new political and economic truths we'll see in the Internet Age with technologies like apps, bio-monitors, and big data.
 With these digital tools, we'll be enabled to create objective definitions of political and economic "right and wrong" as we play the game.
 In short, the Life Star will do for politics and economics what scientific instruments did for physics, chemistry, biology, etc. The troubling part is many people—especially phantom storytellers of old philosophies—won't accept what this new telescope shows us.

 **III.
 Starting Starfleet**: Once we can see ourselves in the Life Star "telescope," we'll use it to design digital tools detached from the Industrial Age.
-As the Industrial Age's material abundance helped us live in so-called "perpetual peace," Internet Age products will make our lifestyle one of "perpetual profit."
+As the Industrial Age's material abundance helped us live in so-called "[perpetual peace](https://en.wikipedia.org/wiki/Perpetual_peace)," Internet Age products will make our lifestyle one of "perpetual profit."
 We'll send the massive savings to Musk and his protegees and hence jumpstart the Space Exploration Age—or as I like to say, "Start Starfleet."

 **How to See the Matrix**: To write Techvolution, I used Aristotle's Poetics to better understand Hegelian dialectics.
 Then I added some evolutionary biology because I think it and political philosophy are similar, if not the same, fields.
 If that bores you to pieces, that's cool, you don't need to read more about it.
 But just so you know, Techvolution is based on a full-blown philosophy that I'll explain in another book called _How to See the Matrix_.